Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Results

 \subsection{Baseline results of PCA photo-z mitigation for Roman}

 We start with the ``non-mixing'' choice of Roman scenarios, adopting the same W1-D1 to build both the synthetic cosmic shear data vector and the PCs.
-We then compute a single likelihood evaluation for several realizations $r$ to obtain the initial chi-squared values, $\chi_{\mathrm{ini},r}^2$.
+We then compute a single likelihood evaluation for several realizations $r$ to obtain the initial chi-squared values, $\chi_{0,r}^2$.
 Each evaluation with \texttt{CoCoA} takes about 0.18 seconds, allowing us to quickly estimate the goodness of fit.
-The realization indices $r$ are then ranked in order of increasing $\chi_{\mathrm{ini},r}^2$, and three representative cases are selected: the ``least extreme'' realization, defined by $\chi_\mathrm{ini,least}^2$, with an arbitrarily low value; the ``most extreme'' realization, $\chi_\mathrm{ini,most}^2$, with an arbitrarily high value; and the ``intermediate'' realization, $\chi_\mathrm{ini,inter}^2$, with a value between the previous two.
-The impact of this illustrative, arbitrary selection on $\xi_\pm^{ij}(\theta)$ and on $\chi^2$ as a function of the number of PCs is shown in Figures~\ref{fig:least_intermediate_most_extreme_xi} and \ref{fig:comparison_least_intermediate_most_extreme}, respectively.
-The results correspond to the least, intermediate, and most extreme $\mathbf{n}(z)$ realizations, with initial reduced chi-square values $\chi^2_{\mathrm{ini},r}=5$, $35$, and $1004$, respectively.
-In Figure \ref{fig:least_intermediate_most_extreme_xi}, we show, for tomographic bins combinations $i=0,j=0$ and $i=0,j=1$, how each of these three cases of $\chi^2_{\mathrm{ini},r}$ affects the correlation function $\xi_\pm^{ij}(\theta; \mathbf{n}_r)$ relative to $\xi_\pm^{ij}(\theta;\bar{\mathbf{n}})$ computed using the mean redshift distribution $\bar{\mathbf{n}}$.
-Albeit the least and intermediate cases can alternate their absolute values, we see that the most extreme realization possess the largest deviation relative to $\xi_\pm^{ij}(\theta;\bar{\mathbf{n}})$.
+The realization indices $r$ are then ranked in order of increasing $\chi_{0,r}^2$, and three representative cases are selected: the ``least extreme'' realization, defined by $\chi_{0,\mathrm{least}}^2$, with an arbitrarily low value; the ``most extreme'' realization, $\chi_{0,\mathrm{most}}^2$, with an arbitrarily high value; and the ``intermediate'' realization, $\chi_{0,\mathrm{inter}}^2$, with a value between the previous two.
+The impact of selecting representative realizations on $\xi_\pm^{ij}(\theta)$ and on $\chi^2$ as a function of the number of PCs is shown in Figures~\ref{fig:least_intermediate_most_extreme_xi} and \ref{fig:comparison_least_intermediate_most_extreme}, respectively.
+The results correspond to the least, intermediate, and most extreme $\mathbf{n}(z)$ realizations, with initial reduced chi-square values $\chi^2_{0,r}=$ 5, 35, and 1004, respectively.
+In Fig.~\ref{fig:least_intermediate_most_extreme_xi} we show how each of these three cases affects $\xi_\pm^{ij}(\theta; \mathbf{n}_r)$ relative to $\xi_\pm^{ij}(\theta;\bar{\mathbf{n}})$.
+We have choose the tomographic bins combinations $(i,j)=(2,3)$ and $(3,3)$ to preserve the sense ``most'' $>$ ``intermediate'' $>$ ``least'' in the data vector compared to the mean, but one should notice that $\chi^2$ depends on the covariance matrix, thus a realization can exhibit a larger deviation at specific angular scales (or for specific tomographic bin combinations) while still having a smaller overall $\chi^2$.